ShlomiShatz/Classifier_Server/README.md

     If both of the parameters are wrong, both of the error message will be printed.
     After entering the parameters, the client will be brought back to the main menu.
 Note: if you do not wish to change the current settings, just hit `Enter` and you will be brought back to main menu.

 3. Classifying the data - choosing the third option will classify the uploaded data. after classification(in larger files might take some time), the message `classifying data complete` will be printed and the client will return to the main menu.
 Note - the client MUST upload the data correctly before trying to classify it, or the message `please upload data` will be printed.
+In addition if k is bigger than the rows size of the classify file, the message `please update your k` will be printed.

 4. Displaying the classified data - choosing the fourth option will print the classified data, based on the unclassified vectors by numeric order, followed by a `Done.` message.
 For example:
 ![image](https://user-images.githubusercontent.com/86709272/214524200-d06bfc96-d088-41a2-9931-a92138c1c1fb.png)